Pneumonia is a disease that every farmer who rears calves will most likely have seen, and it’s one of the largest causes of calf mortality.

 A recent farmer we interviewed for a feature knows only too well the impact not having a vaccine plan in place can have on calf health and productivity.

-- The farmer, who wishes to remain anonymous, was already monitoring calf performance with his vet Alex Cooper of Fenton Vets using a tool called Calf Tracker.
+- In September 2016 the farmer, who wishes to remain anonymous, started monitoring calf performance with his vet Alex Cooper of Fenton Vets using a tool called Calf Tracker.

-- The farm started using Calf Tracker in September last year.
-In October, they started to see some pneumonia cases with three out of 15 calves affected (20% incidence).
+- In October 2016 they started to see some pneumonia cases, with three out of 15 calves affected (20% incidence).

-Only by monitoring growth rates were they able to see the devastating impact a few cases of pneumonia was having on calf performance.
+Only by monitoring growth rates were they able to see the impact a few cases of pneumonia was having on calf performance .

 In September and October, the average daily liveweight gain (DLWG) was 0.8kg/day, which was on target for the farm, but by November, the average DLWG was 0.49kg and by December 0.29kg/day.